 A lot of mausoleums were built in honor of Chinese emperors or people with important historic significance in China.
 Here are listed six of the most popular and famous mausoleums.
-You can contact us for a tour there.

 The Ming Tombs are a group of mausoleums, containing 13 emperors of the Ming Dynasty (1368 – 1644), located to the northwest of Beijing city.
 They are well-preserved with great cultural and historical value.